simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

   The simulation took 1.23698 seconds (after parsing and platform setup) 0.0319454 seconds were actual computation of the application

-In this case the simulation only took 1.2 seconds, while the simulated time stayed almost identical.
+In this case, the simulation only took 1.2 seconds, while the simulated time remained almost identical.

-Obviously the results of the computation will be altered as most of it is skipped, so these macros cannot be used when results are critical for the application behavior (convergence estimation for instance will be wrong on some codes).
+The computation results will obviously be altered since most computations are skipped.
+These macros thus cannot be used when results are critical for the application behavior (convergence estimation for instance will be wrong on some codes).